javadjafari1/javadjafari1/README.md

 ## Hi there 👋

-### I'm an Android Developer working in Mashhad, Iran.
+### I'm an Android Developer with 6 years of Experience.

 #### BIO